joe-arriaga/joe-arriaga.github.io/about_me.md

 ## Career
-I have a natural curiosity which motivates me to understand how things work, from bicycles and astrophysics to human behavior/psychology, economics, and societal systems.
+I have a natural curiosity which motivates me to understand how things work, ranging from subjects that are (mostly) straightforward and well-understood like bicycles and astrophysics to domains that are complex, messy, and often unmeasurable like the infinitely variable motivations shrouded in the unknowable of another person's experience that drive human behavior, psychology, economics, and societal systems.
 I enjoy studying a problem and designing a solution that efficiently addresses the cause and provides value to people by alleviating the issue.